Double Play Delight: LEGO® Bricks and Baseball

 This jaw-dropping 5-foot wide recreation of Wrigley took artist Sean Kenney 27 days and 58,000 LEGO bricks to complete.
 When you see in person at the museum, be sure to search the park for LEGO brick likenesses of Darth Vader, C-3PO, R2-D2, Waldo, The Invisible Man, and more.
 Hey, there’s The Simpsons!

 While the Cubs’ iconic home field is a proven fan favorite from the first run of the show, two new stadiums are sure to be crowd-pleasers, too.
-Check out Busch Stadium and Great American Ball Park below.
+Check out Busch Stadium and Great American Ball Park above.

 There’s nothing bush league about this terrific model of the St. Louis Cardinals’ home turf, made from 2900 LEGO pieces.
 Building with LEGO bricks is a passionate hobby for Jason Burik.
 This Busch Stadium took him 60 hours to complete and we’re thrilled to add it to our permanent collection.